NSHipster/articles/2018-12-10-character-viewer.md

 For example,
 have you ever wondered about the  character you get by typing
 <kbd>⌥</kbd><kbd>⇧</kbd><kbd>K</kbd>?
-Like how did Apple get its logo into the Unicode Standard when that goes against their
+Like, how did Apple get its logo into the Unicode Standard when that goes against their
 [criteria for encoding symbols](http://www.unicode.org/pending/symbol-guidelines.html)?